refunc/refunc/README.md

 https://github.com/refunc/lambda-python3.7-example/releases/download/v0.0.2/xenv.yaml
 ```

-Here we use python3.7 as an example, currently refunc support all [aws provided runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) as well as some converted, check [refunc/lambda-runtimes](https://github.com/refunc/lambda-runtimes) to learn more.
+Here we use the python3.7 runtime as an example.
+Currently Refunc supports all [AWS provided runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) as well as some converted runtimes, check [refunc/lambda-runtimes](https://github.com/refunc/lambda-runtimes) to learn more.

-### The aws way
+### The AWS Way

-Refunc using a AWS api compatible [gateway](https://github.com/refunc/aws-api-gw) to provide Lambda and S3 services,
+Refunc uses an AWS API compatible [gateway](https://github.com/refunc/aws-api-gw) to provide Lambda and S3 services,
-this make it possible to use asw cli to managment functions directly.
+which makes it possible to use the AWS CLI to manage functions locally.

-Brefore start, we need forward gateway to local
+Before starting, we need to forward the gateway to your localhost:

 ```shell
 kubectl port-forward deployment/aws-api-gw 9000:80 -n refunc-play
 ```

-Download prebuild [Function](https://github.com/refunc/lambda-python3.7-example) for convenience
+Download the pre-built [function](https://github.com/refunc/lambda-python3.7-example) for convenience:

 ```shell
 cd /tmp
 wget https://github.com/refunc/lambda-python3.7-example/releases/download/v0.0.1/lambda.zip
 ```

-#### Create python3.7 funtion
+#### Create Function

 ```shell
 aws --endpoint-url=http://127.0.0.1:9000 \